|

 capital here and named the city.
 Through thousands of years its

-significant center of politics, commerce and military of the Sichuan
+the significant center of politics, commerce and military of the

-area (once called Shu) has remained unchanged.
-Since before the Han
+Sichuan area (once called Shu) has remained unchanged.
+Since before

-handicraft industry flourished, Chengdu has been famous for its
+Dynasty) handicraft industry flourished, Chengdu has been famous for

-the four main embroideries in China.
-Chengdu was the place where the
+among the four main embroideries in China.
+Chengdu was the place

-bronze culture, an indispensable part of ancient Chinese culture,
+where the bronze culture, an indispensable part of ancient Chinese

-originated, the place where the Southern Silk Road started, and the
+culture, originated, the place where the Southern Silk Road started,

-place where the earliest paper currency, Jiaozi (not the dumpling!),
+and the place where the earliest paper currency, Jiaozi (not the

-was first printed.
-It is listed among the first 24 state-approved
+dumpling!), was first printed.
+It is listed among the first 24

-historical and cultural cities and owns 23 state and provincial
+state-approved historical and cultural cities and owns 23 state and

 Use your browsers "Go Back" button to return to the